Cong An Ho Chi Minh City FC (1979)

 Cong An Ho Chi Minh City FC (Công An Thành Phố Hồ Chí Minh), also known Ho Chi Minh City Police, was a Vietnamese football club based in Ho Chi Minh City.
 They were champions in the 1995 season of the V-League, Vietnam's top-level association football league.
 They placed as runners-up in the 1993–94, 1996, 1999–2000, and 2001–02 seasons.
 Star striker Lê Huỳnh Đức, who later went on to lead Đà Nẵng F.C. to win the 2009 V-League championship as manager, played for the club from 1992 through 2000.
 In 1998, the team played a nationally televised friendly match against the semi-professional San Francisco Bay Seals, winning 3–1.
 The match marked the first time an American professional soccer team had played in post-war Vietnam.
-In 2025, Ho Chi Minh City Police FC was be re-established from the transfer of Ho Chi Minh City FC.
+In 2025, Ho Chi Minh City Police FC was re-established from the transfer of Ho Chi Minh City FC.